 There’s also a bistro available for evening cocktails and dinner.

 The fitness center is convenient for working off all that tasty food you’re bound to eat, and it includes a steam room too.

 Plus, the service is outstanding, including a concierge to help arrange activities and tours.

 Steps from the city’s most ancient ruins, the Inn at the Roman Forum is a small luxury boutique hotel set within a townhouse that sits on a tranquil residential street offering views of Palatine Hill.

 It even features a frescoed passageway that’s illuminated with candles and includes sculptures, friezes, and a 2,000-year-old crypt.

 From the rooftop terrace, relax with spectacular views that look out toward Piazza Venezia.

 This is also where you can enjoy your complimentary breakfast, generous for an Italian hotel, including pancakes and eggs.

 Free tiramisu and wine are even provided upon arrival.

-The hotel hosts only a dozen or so rooms, which include two apartments that are fully-furnished for enjoying the comforts of home, complete with fully equipped kitchens, dining tables, and private terraces.
+The hotel hosts only a dozen or so rooms, including two fully-furnished apartments for enjoying the comforts of home, complete with fully equipped kitchens, dining tables, and private terraces.